 Pat loves his football though, in whatever manner he can get it: coaching, providing therapy, refereeing, or going to see his beloved Bills.
-On top of all this, and most importantly, Pat is a proud papa to a beautiful little girl and a loving husband to his very awesome and understanding wife, as you can assume she must be from all the extra-curricular volunteering that he takes on.
+On top of all this, and most importantly, Pat is a proud papa to a beautiful little girl and baby boy, as well as a loving husband to his very awesome and understanding wife, as you can assume she must be from all the extra-curricular volunteering that he takes on.

 In his free time, Paulo enjoys working out at the gym, playing basketball, dancing, and watching television series while hanging out at home or with friends and family.

 Onika completed her Master of Human Kinetics, with a concentration in performance intervention and consultation, at the University of Ottawa.
 This program prepared her to facilitate the training and development of mental skills, which her clients can then use to perform more consistently at their personal best, recover more quickly from injuries, and manage their pain more effectively.
 These mental skills include goal setting, focus, motivation, mindfulness, imagery, stress management, and more.
 She is invested in the well-being of her clients, and wants to help you get back to your best as quickly as possible.